AntonVanAssche/rpi-homeserver/README.md

 # Raspberry Pi homeserver

-This repository contains the scripts that I use to setup my homeserver on a Raspberry Pi 4.
+This repository contains the scripts and configuration files that I use to turn my Raspberry pi 4 into a home/media-server.

 ## Requirements